"Fishy" Red Velvet Cake Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla, butter flavoring and food coloring if desired.
 Combine flour, cocoa and baking soda.
 Combine buttermilk and vinegar.
 Add flour mixture alternately with buttermilk mixture to creamed mixture. beating well after each addition.

 - 2. Pour into three greased and floured 9-in. round baking pans.
-Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pans for 10 minutes before removing to wire racks to cool completely.

 - 3. For frosting, whisk together milk and flour in a saucepan.
 Cook, over medium heat stirring constantly, for 5 minutes or until thickened.
 Cover and cool.